 - Deduct from the salary or wages of the person who has engaged in sexual harassment, an appropriate sum which can be paid to the aggrieved woman (or to her legal heirs).

 - Take action for sexual harassment as misconduct in accordance with the service rules applicable to the respondent (in case of a government agency).
-In case of private organizations, the employer can take such actions as may be prescribed – currently, no rules have been framed explaining the actions that the employer can take.
+In case of private organizations, the employer can take such actions including a written apology, warning, reprimand or censure, withholding of promotion, pay rise or increments, terminating the respondent from service or carrying out community service or counselling session.

 False and malicious complaints